-Do not create a tag for just one post
+Do not create a tag for just one post.

-Tags divide your posts into groups, so if you do not plan on publishing more sugar-free receipes (which would be tagged ‘sugar-free’), then it’s better not to use this tag at all.
+Tags divide your posts into groups, so if you do not plan on publishing more sugar-free recipes (which would be tagged ‘sugar-free’), then it’s better not to use this tag at all.
 Using a specific tag for only one post doesn’t make sense and only creates a mess.

 6.4.
 Adding ‘About me’ page

-1. Dashboard > Add an About page or
+1. Desktop > Add page Information or

-2. Dashboard > + New > Page or
+2. Desktop > + New > Page or

-3. Pages > Add New
+3. Pages > Add new

 About me page is one of the most viewed pages, so it should be well-prepared.
 It’s worth putting effort into it:).